 Code of Conduct

-The Trade Organization MUST include an “Application Security” section in their own membership requirements.
+The Trade Organization MUST include an “Application Security” section in its own membership requirements.

-We ask that each trade organization establish a membership requirement that captures the need for protecting data, ensuring safety, preventing fraud, defending clients & customers, etc. We do not specify the exact form or substance of this requirement, only that it represent your desire for applications that affect your members to be secure.
+OWASP asks that each Trade Organization establish a membership requirement that captures the need for protecting data, ensuring safety, preventing fraud, defending clients & customers, etc. OWASP does not specify the exact form or substance of this requirement, only that it represent your desire for applications that affect your members to be secure.

 The Trade Organization MUST provide OWASP a “notice and comment” period when releasing requirements that include an application security aspect.

-OWASP wants to help trade organizations create membership requirements (policies, codes of practice, rules, byelaws, etc) that will secure technologies.
-Ideally, we would be involved from the beginning in its definition, but we believe it is critical that we have an opportunity to provide comments and guidance to help shape the final result.
+OWASP wants to help Trade Organizations create membership requirements (policies, codes of practice, rules, bylaws, etc) that will secure technologies.
+Ideally, OWASP would be involved from the beginning in its definition, but believes it is critical that OWASP has an opportunity to provide comments and guidance to help shape the final result.

 Recommendations